luna/luna-book/go.md

 #### Updating parameters

 As you can see, each node displays it's results below it's visual representation
 <span class="uiref">1</span>.
 An important thing to note here is that Luna works in a reactive way, so keeps all results always up to date.
 Let's click on the lucky number node and press <kbd>enter</kbd> key.
 The node will expand from its minimal representation to a full one <span class="uiref">2</span> giving you access to interactive controls - a number slider in this example.
 Change the slider and observe how the results update on the fly!

+We strongly encourage you to play with it now.
+Try

 > **[info] Improvements ahead!**
 >